Elan Language Reference

 2*−3−6

-Note that the editor automatically puts spaces around the + and binary operators, but not around ^, / or *.
+The editor automatically inserts spaces around the + and binary operators, but not around ^, / or *.
 This is just to visually reinforce the precedence.

 The + operator is also used for concatenating Strings.
 See String.